anwala/teaching-network-analysis/spring-2024/homework/final-exam-gp-project/group-project-topic-01/README.md

 ## Research Questions/Tasks

+Answer all:
-* What is the distribution of entities in the director-crew dataset:
+1. What is the distribution of entities in the director-crew dataset:
+  * Number of featured movies?
-  * How many (featured) movies, directors, crews, roles, avg. number of movies per director, frequency of each role?
+  * Number of directors, number movies per director, and average number of movies per director?
-* How widespread is the phenomenon of directors re-using the same crew?
-Do renowned directors (and women/minority directors) tend to work persistently with the same key collaborators compared to lesser recognized directors or a [random Hollywood director](#random-list-of-directors)?
+  * Number of crews?
+  * Number of roles and frequency of each role?
+2. How will you characterize the film-director network?
+What are the properties (degree dist., average shortest path length, triangles aka clustering coefficient, density/sparcity)?

+Pick two questions:
-* Investigate and quantify how directors have influenced the careers of crew members.
+3. Investigate and quantify how directors have influenced the careers of crew members.
 Clue: consider mapping the careers of crew members over time and see if they experienced significant success after working with a particular director.
 What directors have had the most influence on crew members?
-* Measure how roles of crew members fluctuate
+4. Measure how roles of crew members fluctuate
-* How will you characterize the film-director network?
-What are the properties (degree dist., average shortest path length, triangles aka clustering coefficient, density/sparcity)?
+5. How widespread is the phenomenon of directors re-using the same crew?
+Do renowned directors (and women/minority directors) tend to work persistently with the same key collaborators compared to lesser recognized directors or a [random Hollywood director](#random-list-of-directors)?

 ## List of directors